usnistgov/ARIAC/wiki/competition_specifications.md

 Available sensors are:

-1. Break beam: reports when a beam is broken by an object.
+1. **Break beam**: reports when a beam is broken by an object.
 It does not provide distance information.
-1. Laser scanner: provides an array of distances to a sensed object.
+1. **Laser scanner**: provides an array of distances to a sensed object.
-1. Depth camera: provides a point cloud of sensed distances.
+1. **Depth camera**: provides a point cloud of sensed distances.
-1. Cognex logical camera: provides information about the pose and type of all models within its field of view.
+1. **Cognex logical camera**: provides information about the pose and type of all models within its field of view.
 1. Proximity: detects the range to an object.